johnwargo/johnwargo-static-11ty/src/posts/2023/eleventy-date-only-filter.md

 {% image "src/images/2023/stats-page-post-dates-1.png", "This site's initial Stats Page Post Statistics", "image-full" %}

-So I Set out to fix the output so it looked exactly the way I wanted, which is:
+So I set out to fix the output so it looked exactly the way I wanted, which is:

 1. No time displayed
 2. The date formatted as text strings rather than numbers only